vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Wednesday 2025-09-24, I skipped all exercise, so that I could make time in the morning for a Berkeley Bowl trip.
 I anticipated being busy in the afternoon/evening with other stuff.

+## 2025-09-25: skipped jogging and strength exercises

+On Thursday 2025-09-25, I skipped jogging and strength exercises.
+However, I did do hand gripper exercises and also did balance exercises and breath holds that I have not been doing regularly.

+The skipping was due to a time squeeze as I had meetings in the morning and needed to make an administrative trip in the afternoon.

+## 2025-09-26: skipped jogging and strength exercises

+On Friday 2025-09-26, I skipped jogging and strength exercises, but did hand gripper exercises.
+The skipping was because I needed to make a food purchase trip and also cook food, leaving very little time to fit exercise in.

+## 2025-09-27: skipped all exercises

+On Saturday 2025-09-27, I skipped all exercises.
+The skipping was because I needed to make a food purchase trip and also cook food, leaving very little time to fit exercise in.